School Science Lessons

 Plough pans reduce water and root penetration.

-Excessive cultivation, or tillage under the wrong conditions, produces a compaction layer that limits root development, because crop roots and moisture should penetrate the soil profile.
+Excessive cultivation, may produce a compaction layer that limits root development, because crop roots and moisture should penetrate the soil profile.

 Vehicle traffic compacts soil not only under tyres, but also nearby and at depth.